billw2012/Bannerlord-Twitch/README.md

 3. Run the launcher, make sure Harmony loads first and Bannerlord Twitch loads after the game modules and before any BLT extensions:
    ![image](https://user-images.githubusercontent.com/1453936/116240320-95155d80-a75b-11eb-8920-6e0629ab81b9.png)

-4. Run the game
+4. Run the game.

-5. The mod should popup notifications that it has copied the settings files to their proper locations, you can now close the game, goto the location specified and edit the files.
-The `Bannerlord-Twitch-Auth.yaml` is the important one that must be edited before the mod will function.
+5. The mod should popup notifications that it has copied the settings files to their proper locations.
+When you click okay it will open up `Bannerlord-Twitch-Auth.yaml` for you to edit, to provide authorization.
 Instructions are in the file itself.

-6. Once you have edited the config files as you wish you can run the game again
+6. Once you have edited the config files as you wish you can run the game again.

-7. During startup watch for notification messages that indicate if the mod initialized successfully and connected to your Twitch channel
+7. During startup watch for notification messages that indicate if the mod initialized successfully and connected to your Twitch channel.

-9. Once you get to the main menu in game it should be initialized, and the Channel Rewards should have been created automatically
+9. Once you get to the main menu in game it should be initialized, and the Channel Rewards should have been created automatically.

 ## Trouble Shooting
 If you have problems you can search for `[BLT]` lines in the `rgl_log` files at `C:\ProgramData\Mount and Blade II Bannerlord\logs`.
 I added logging for everything so you should see failures and critical errors in here.